About Warren County

 - The Secretary of State INBiz portal allows users to search by business name, registered agent, or business ID number, providing formation documents, annual reports, and current status information.

-For comprehensive business entity searches including corporations, limited liability companies, and limited partnerships, researchers should utilize the Indiana Secretary of State's business database available online at https://www.in.gov/sos/business/, which provides free searchable access to all registered business entities in Indiana.
+For full business entity searches including corporations, limited liability companies, and limited partnerships, researchers should use the Indiana Secretary of State's business database available online at https://www.
 Professional licenses for occupations such as contractors, healthcare providers, and cosmetologists are regulated at the state level through respective Indiana licensing boards rather than county offices.
-Sales tax permits are issued by the Indiana Department of Revenue, not at the county level.
+Sales tax permits are issued by the Indiana Department of Revenue, not at Warren County level.

-Building permits and zoning matters in Warren County are handled by the Warren County Building Department and Area Plan Commission, which enforce construction codes and land use regulations.
+Building permits and zoning matters in Warren County are handled by Warren County Building Department and Area Plan Commission, which enforce construction codes and land use regulations.
 Local business licenses may be required by individual municipalities within Warren County, with Williamsport and Pine Village maintaining their own licensing requirements for certain business activities.
-The Warren County Chamber of Commerce, though not a governmental body, provides business development resources and networking opportunities for local enterprises and can be contacted for information about doing business in the county's agricultural and small-town commercial environment.

 Frequently Asked Questions